xiguichen/kafka-problem/docker.md

 # after previous command, we should have deleted the topic if there is no data transfered
 # In order to delete the topic in that case, we need to delete the kafka data and zookeeper data
-$KAFKA_HOME/bin/zookeeper-shell.sh
+$KAFKA_HOME/bin/zookeeper-shell.sh zookeeper

 # after previous command, we are in zookeeper shell, run below command to delete the topic from zookeeper
 rmr  /brokers/topics/mytopic

 # find where the kafka data is stored, example log.dirs=/kafka/kafka-logs-00c386f8d753
-cat config/server.properties  | grep log.dirs
+cat $KAFKA_HOME/config/server.properties  | grep log.dirs

 # remove kafka data
 rm -rf /kafka/kafka-logs-00c386f8d753/mytopic*